Simply007/untools/README.md

 # 🧠 Untools

-Untools is a collection of tools for better thinking.
-Spanning systems thinking, problem solving and decision making.
+Collection of thinking tools and frameworks to help you solve problems, make decisions and understand systems.

-Made by Adam Amran, @amrancz
+Coming soon!